Emtuchi/ShiftSync/README.md

 GET /notifications/:userId — Path param: userId — Get all notifications for a user

 PATCH /notifications/:id/read — Path param: id — Mark a notification as read

+# ShiftSync Backend Limitations

+## User Management & Roles

+- Role-based restrictions are incomplete; - managers can be treated as staff or create other managers.
+- Certification logic is basic; no duplicate checks or validation of location existence.
+- Skills are only validated during shift assignment, not on user creation or updates.

+## Shift Scheduling

+Basic shift creation and assignment work, but:
+- Cross-timezone conflicts are not checked.
+- Overnight shifts are miscounted in daily/weekly hours.
+- Minimum 10-hour gap between shifts is not enforced.

+## Availability & Scheduling Constraints

+- Overlapping availability windows are not validated.
+- Recurring availability is not supported.
+- No timezone handling; assumes server local time.
+- Overtime & Labor Law Compliance
+Daily/weekly hours monitored, but warnings are console-only.
+- Weekly overtime limits are not enforced.
+- Consecutive days calculation uses calendar days, not actual shift durations.

+## Swap / Coverage System

+- Swap requests do not auto-cancel if shifts are edited.
+- Pending swap/drop request limits (3 per staff) are not enforced but exists.
+- Drop request expiries (24h before shift) are not implemented.
+- Notifications exist but are not real-time or fully integrated with workflows.

+## Fairness Analytics

+- Staff hours and premium shift summaries exist.
+- No fairness scoring or tracking of “desirable shifts” for inequities.

+## Real-Time Functionality
+- REST-only backend; no WebSocket or live updates.
+- Simultaneous assignment conflicts are not detected automatically.

+## Notifications & Communication

+- Users cannot set preferences.
+Notifications are API-only; no real-time push.
+- Swap and assignment workflows are not fully integrated with notifications.
+- Time Handling & Calendar Features
+- No timezone awareness; shifts/availability may mismatch across locations.
+- Overnight shifts not fully integrated with overtime or consecutive-day checks.
+Daylight saving and recurring availability are unsupported.

+## Audit Trail & History

+- No structured logging for edits, assignments, or deletions.
+- Managers cannot view full history; admins cannot export logs.

+## Edge Case Handling

+- Partial enforcement of key constraints (skills, location, hours).
+- Scenarios like cross-timezone staff, simultaneous assignments, change-of-mind swaps, and last-minute cancellations are not fully handled.